ibm-cloud-docs/openshift/openshift_images.md

 {:tsSymptoms: .tsSymptoms}

 # Building images for your apps
 {: #images}

 {{site.data.keyword.openshiftlong}} clusters include an internal registry to build, deploy, and manage container images locally.
 For a private registry to manage and control access to images across your enterprise, you can also set up your cluster to use {{site.data.keyword.registrylong}}.
 {: shortdesc}

 A Docker image is the basis for every container that you create with {{site.data.keyword.containerlong}}.
-{:shortdesc}

 An image is created from a Dockerfile, which is a file that contains instructions to build the image.
 A Dockerfile might reference build artifacts in its instructions that are stored separately, such as an app, the app's configuration, and its dependencies.

 ## Choosing an image registry solution
 {: #openshift_registry_options}